 MBME – Bill payment & money transfer for the masses

-During the summer of 2009 Max Box Middle East (MBME) started to use Genkiosk for what seemed to be a novel but rather niche market – bill payment kiosks for people living in the United Arab Emirates (UAE).
-Two years later this organisation has turned this into large business that enables people to pay bills, transfer money, and buy toll-road credits in the masses.
+Genkiosk Maxbox Middle East LogoDuring the summer of 2009 Max Box Middle East (MBME) started to use Genkiosk for what seemed to be a novel but rather niche market: bill payment kiosks for people living in the United Arab Emirates (UAE).
+Two years later this organisation has turned this into large business that enables thousands of people to pay bills, transfer money, and buy toll-road credits.

 How it all started

-The Genkiosk team were asked t develop some applications that to sit on the Genkiosk platform but that were unique to MBME’s specific prospects that they were talking to at the time.
-These prospects soon turned into small-scale customers who were willing to invest in pilots to gauge the uptake of bill payment kiosks.
+The Genkiosk team were asked to develop demo applications on the Genkiosk platform that were relevant to the prospects MBME were talking to at the time.
+These prospects soon turned into small-scale customers who were willing to invest in pilots to gauge the public interest in bill payment kiosks.
+MBME used this time to forge close working relationships between the Genkiosk developers and their customers.
+As the Genkiosk platform is highly customizable, a solution was created which exactly met the needs to of their market.

 What was the catalyst?